V:

 Vitreous: Translucent.

-Voluntary program: program that allows producers to choose whether to participate without loss of market access.
+Voluntary program: A program that allows producers to choose whether to participate without loss of market access.
 The cornerstone of current federal programs is that they are voluntary.

 Voluntary Scrapie Flock Certification Program: A voluntary, cooperative effort among producers, allied industry representatives, accredited veterinarians, state animal health officials, and the Animal and Plant Health Inspection Service (APHIS).
 The program provides participating producers with the opportunity to protect their sheep from scrapie and to enhance the marketability of their animals through certifying their origin in scrapie-free flocks.
 In addition, APHIS regulations restrict the interstate movement of sheep from scrapie-infected and source flocks.